Xujiayao/BlogSource/source/_posts/11-release-discord-mc-chat.md

 - Support Hot Reloading of the config file
   - Backup every time the config file is loaded
 - Check for updates regularly
-  - Push MCDC version updates accurately by checking server Minecraft version compatibility
+  - Push DMCC version updates accurately by checking server Minecraft version compatibility
   - Customizable update notification channel
   - Check for updates can be disabled